nlp-yang/blog.penso.info/_posts/2015-03-21-improve-blog-visibility.md

 title: Improving your Blog visibility
 categories:
 - computer
-description: to be filled
+description: I spent years running this blog, this is a list of tricks to improve your blog visibility
 ---

 TL;DR — **I spent years running this blog, and if you look at my page rank or search for any subject I blogged about, you'll find out I've achieved a pretty good score.
-This is a list of what I did which could help you about your blog visibility.
-I believe it could be applied to any website too.**
+This is a list of tricks I did to achieve this.**

 Recently I moved my Blog from WordPress to Jekyll, and got the feeling to blog again.
 I've always blogged for years, but Facebook, Twitter and other social networks kind of took over for short thoughts[^0].

-I only had short thoughts the past years.
+And I only had short thoughts the past years.

-Today your blog will mostly get linked from Social Networks (Facebook, Google Plus, Twitter), or be found through [Google](http://www.google.com) search.
-You want to make sure you play nice with all of those.

 Improving your blog visibility can be summarized in 6 steps: